wolfpup-software/hx-js/hx-response/README.md

 ## about

-`Hx-response` events define a barrier between hypermedia responses and their projection to the DOM with `events`.
+`Hx-response` defines a barrier between hypermedia responses and their projection with DOM `events`.

-Hacker pups can tailor their own `hx-response` event listeners to create custom compositions from a hypermedia requests.
+Hacker pups can tailor their own `hx-response` event callbacks to compose custom hypermedia requests.

 WOOOF!